SympathyForYou/2m_discord_auto_join_macro/README.md

 # Join Script V4

 Hover your mouse over the join button, it will try to join then if, it fails it will refresh.
 Then it will try again and stop once it joined.

+This program functionality been offered by: PyAutoGui & Keyboard libraries

 Images used:

 ![Capcha](images/are_you_human.png)